mauroservienti/NServiceBus.IntegrationTesting/README.source.md

 snippet: scenario-skeleton

-NOTE: The defined `Scenario` must use the `InterationScenarioContext` or a type that inherits from `InterationScenarioContext`.
+NOTE: The defined `Scenario` must use the `IntegrationScenarioContext` or a type that inherits from `IntegrationScenarioContext`.

 This tests aims to verify that when "MyService" sends a message to "MyOtherService" a reply is received by "MyService" and finally that a new saga instance is created.
 Use the `Define` static method to create a scenario and then add endpoints to the created scenario to append as many endpoints as needed for the scenario.
-Add a `Done` condition to specify when the test has to be considered completed adn finally invoke `Run` to exercise the `Scenario`.
+Add a `Done` condition to specify when the test has to be considered completed and finally invoke `Run` to exercise the `Scenario`.

 #### Done condition